 Northern Sardinia is well-known as a sailor’s paradise, where you will find some of the dreamiest beaches and anchorages that remind you of an exotic Caribbean island!
 Sailing from Corsica, you can make your way through the idyllic Maddalena Archipelago and then down to the remarkable Costa Smerelda to see some of the world’s most beautiful natural coves and beaches.

-The Maddalena islands, Razzoli, Santa Maria, Budelli, Spargi, La Maddalena, San Stefano and Caprera, were made to be a National Park in 1994, and have been preserved ever since with pristine beaches, rocky bays and crystalline blue waters – you will not be disappointed when jumping off your luxury crewed motor yacht!
-We wanted to share with you some of our favourite anchorages in the area, so you can make the most of your time during your trip.
+The Maddalena islands, Razzoli, Santa Maria, Budelli, Spargi, La Maddalena, San Stefano, and Caprera, were made to be a National Park in 1994, and have been preserved ever since with pristine beaches, rocky bays, and crystalline blue waters – you will not be disappointed when jumping off your luxury crewed motor yacht!
+We wanted to share with you some of our favorite anchorages in the area, so you can make the most of your time during your trip.